IQSS/dataverse/doc/sphinx-guides/source/developers/dataset-migration-api.rst

   curl -H X-Dataverse-key:$API_TOKEN -X POST $SERVER_URL/api/dataverses/$DATAVERSE_ID/datasets/:startmigration --upload-file dataset-migrate.jsonld

-An example jsonld file is available at :download:`dataset-migrate.jsonld <../_static/api/dataset-migrate.jsonld>` .
+An example ``dataset-migrate.jsonld`` file can be found at ``/_static/api/dataset-migrate.jsonld`` .
 Note that you would need to replace the PID in the sample file with one supported in your Dataverse instance.

 Publish a Migrated Dataset
 --------------------------